 To make sure that its investments do not cause any significant harm, the fund continuously monitors alignment with the strict Triodos Minimum Standards.
-At the end of 2024 the fund excluded Nidec from the investment universe due to its involvement in nuclear energy.
-The bond position was sold in early 2025.
+In the course of 2024, the fund excluded no companies from the portfolio due to either a breach of the Triodos Minimum Standards, or a persisting unacceptable risk.

 Investments are also assessed on their Principal Adverse Impacts (PAIs) in line with SFDR guidelines for Article 9 funds.
-The GHG intensity, fossil fuel involvement, non-recycled waste, UNGC/OECD violations and excessive CEO pay ratios illustrate the lower negative impact of the portfolio companies' activities compared to those of the benchmark: MSCI World Index (25%), iBoxx Euro Corporates Overall Total Return (45%) and iBoxx Euro Eurozone Sovereign 1-10 Total Return (30%)
+The GHG intensity, fossil fuel involvement, non-recycled waste, UNGC/OECD violations and excessive CEO pay ratios illustrate the lower negative impact of the portfolio companies' activities compared to those of the benchmark: MSCI World Index Net in Euro.